 **physical education class

 For further information and concussion symptom list, refer to www.cdc.gov/concussion

-Health care is available in the health office for any illness or injury that occurs during the school day hours.
+Basic health care is available in the nurse’s office for any illness or injury that occurs during the school day hours.
 Parents are notified for an illness or injury as the case warrants.

 Parents/guardians should contact their child’s certified school nurse for any special healthcare needs of their child or if your child requires medication during the school day hours.
 Also, please keep this information current to insure that your child is receiving the best care possible.

 Information regarding your child’s health status may be shared as needed with school personnel that your child comes in contact with.
 Please refer to Handbooks for further information

 If your child needs to be out of school for surgery/illness/accident, please notify your child’s nurse’s office so that a treatment plan to ensure their safe return to school can be completed.